Skip to content

 Short-Term

-Rising energy costs from the increased load on cooling and ventilation systems in industrial operations
+Higher energy costs from strain on cooling and ventilation systems

 Mid/Long-Term